Knot List: Better Soft Shackle ‐ Step-by-Step

 To calculate these values manually, first calculate S (Stretch):

 Tail Lengths: If the knot has been adequately tightened, trim the tails to about 1/4" long.
-If not tightened leave at least an inch.
+If not really tight, then leave at least an inch.

 Use: The completed shackle provides an excellent way of attaching two jib sheets to the jib – see photo on right courtesy of Allen Edwards.
 Here Edwards uses a Velcro Strap to keep the Lanyard Knot centered in the ring and out of the way of the rigging.

 Advantages: The soft shackle weighs little and is less likely to cause injury it strikes a crew member.
 The array of soft shackle and jib sheets pulls across in front of a mast with little tendency to catch - reducing the need to place a crew member up on the foredeck.
 This version is easier to release than the more common Soft Shackle.